 From time to time we may change the way we use your Personal Information.
 Where we believe you may not reasonably expect such a change we will notify you and will allow a period of at least 30 days for you to raise any objections before the change is made.
 However, please note that in some cases, if you do not agree to such changes it may not be possible for us to continue to operate your account and/or provide certain products and services to you.

-How we use and share Personal Information with others in the Habib Bank Limited group companies (“HBL Group companies):
+7. How we use and share Personal Information with others in the Habib Bank Limited group companies (“HBL Group companies”):

 We will only use and share your information where it is necessary for us to lawfully carry out our business activities.
 Your information may be shared with and processed by other HBL Group companies.

 We will not share your information with anyone outside HBL Group companies except when one of the following conditions applies:

 If you ask us to, we will share information with any third party that provides you with account information or payment services.
 If you ask a third-party provider to provide you with account information or payment services, you are allowing that third party to access information relating to your account.
 We are not responsible for any such third party’s use of your account information, which will be governed by their agreement with you and any privacy statement they provide to you.